GoogleChromeLabs/browser-fs-access/README.md

   startIn: 'downloads',
   // By specifying an ID, the user agent can remember different directories for different IDs.
   id: 'projects',
+  // Include an option to not apply any filter in the file picker, defaults to `false`.
+  excludeAcceptAllOption: true,
 };

 const blobs = await fileOpen(options);